nuss/CVCenter/README.md

 CVCenter is a container of CVs as well as it provides a graphical control-interface that lets you connect synth-controls or controls within patterns to hardware midi-sliders or OSC-controllers.
 A CV models a value constrained by a ControlSpec.
 Within CVCenter they get represented within CVWidgets that can hold one or more CVs.
 Each of them can be connected to an unlimited number GUI-elements or/and control parameters in running Synths or set values in Patterns.
 As CV inherits from Stream any instance can be used as any other Pattern (Pseq, Prand, Pwhite etcetc.).

-For more info check out CVCenter.html resp.
-CVWidget.html.
+For more info check out the CVenter- resp.
+CVWidget-helpfile.

 Installation
 ------------